How to start an online business in Canada!

-You can explore crowdfunding options if you have a really innovative product.
+You can also explore crowdfunding options if you have a really innovative product.
 Check out this updated directory of Canadian platforms available for crowdfunding.
-Do note that equity investments in Canada are governed by securities laws, which differ from province to province.
+Do note that equity investments in Canada are governed by the securities laws, which differ from province to province.
 So, make sure to research about it more if you are going ahead with that option.

 Map out your Revenue streams.
 This again takes us back to the steps 1, 2 & 3.
-That is where you figure out your source of income.
+That is where you figure out your sources of income.
 But if you haven’t done it yet, do it now.

 Will you be selling products, providing services, promote other’s products, drop shipping, doing affiliate marketing?
 Chalk out the steps of the process of everything you will do to start generating income.
 Trello is a great and free tool to keep your thoughts and documents organized.

 Accounting.
 Next, we will be talking about costs.
 With funds, revenue, costs coming together.
 It’s essential to maintain accounts from the very beginning.
 Many miss out on this initially, seems the least important thing.
 But a habit of accounting keeps the figures streamlined and save a lot of trouble later.
-Consider using Bookkeeping software such as QuickBooks or FreshBooks to start recording your transactions from day one.
+Consider using Bookkeeping software such as QuickBooks to start recording your transactions from day one.

 Using the special .ca extension denotes that you are a Canada focussed business.